 But creating an SLA that does everything you want it to isn’t always easy—especially if you’re new to outsourcing.

-Below are 8 steps to building an effective SLA.
 If you’ve never created one or the SLAs you created weren’t effective, this post can serve as a guide to developing a good SLA.

 Review the current situation.
 Ask yourself if the service you’re providing is enough to satisfy customer expectations.
 If it is, then you may only need to “tweak” this service to boost customer service beyond expectations.